 You may think that there’s no truth in the fact that some people’s aches and pains can forecast weather change.
-But studies do actually confirm that weather conditions can impact the body in various ways, including triggering a flare-up of past injuries.
+But studies do confirm that weather conditions can impact the body in various ways, including triggering a flare-up of past injuries.

 For some, the barometric pressure may affect arthritis of the joints, causing pain when the weather changes.
 For others, migraines occur more frequently in certain weather conditions.
 Whatever the science behind it, it does seem that weather-related pain is a real condition.

 If you’re experiencing pain due to past injuries, you may need to visit a local orthopedic clinic to find real relief and healing.

 Most often, weather-related pain occurs in injured joints or at the site of a previously broken bone.
 The most common body parts to experience aches or pains as the weather changes are knees and ankles.

 While scientists aren’t entirely sure exactly what causes pain when it rains, it is known to be related to the barometric pressure.
 The barometric pressure drops when storms are rolling in, and somehow, the body detects this change, causing swelling of soft tissue or expanding of joint fluid.
 These changes in the collection are what ultimately lead to pain.

 If you suffer from inflammation or fluid already around the joints, you are more likely to feel it when the weather changes than others.
 But the fact remains that that achy, painful feeling can be uncomfortable.

 It’s not just rain that makes our bodies hurt.
 Cold can also impact the body, specifically the joints.
 One of the best things you can do to ease joint pain in colder weather is to warm up.
 Turn up the heat in the house, sleep with warm blankets, use an electric blanket, and bundle up.